Kruithne/spooder/README.md

 }
 ```

+If the server exits with a `0` exit code, this will be considered an **intentional shutdown** and `spooder` will execute the update commands before restarting the server.

+> [!TIP]
+> An **intentional shutdown** can be useful for auto-updating in response to events, such as webhooks.

 ### Configuration Options

 - **`auto_restart`** (boolean, default: `false`): Enable or disable the auto-restart feature
 - **`auto_restart_max`** (number, default: `30000`): Maximum delay in milliseconds between restart attempts
 - **`auto_restart_attempts`** (number, default: `-1`): Maximum number of restart attempts before giving up.
 Set to `-1` for unlimited attempts
 - **`auto_restart_grace`** (number, default: `30000`): Period of time after which the backoff protocol disables if the server remains stable.

-If the server exits with a zero exit code (successful termination), auto-restart will not trigger.

 <a id="cli-auto-update"></a>
 ## CLI > Auto Update